genevate/style_guides/programming/git.md

 ## Commits

+* Use the following format for the first line of the commit message:
+    * Use 50 characters or less.
-* Always write commits in past tense (makes it easier to build and read changelogs).
+    * Use past tense (makes it easier to build and read changelogs).
-* Always prefix commits using one of the following:
+    * Use the following prefixes only:
-    * **Fixed** - This is code that has been fixed.
+        * **Fixed** - Code that has been fixed.
-    * **Removed** - This is a feature that was once added but is now removed.
+        * **Removed** - Code that was once added but has now been removed.
-    * **Added** - This is a new feature.
+        * **Added** - New code that is an enhancement/feature, etc.
-    * **Updated** - This is an existing feature that has been updated.
+        * **Updated** - Code that has been updated.
-    * **Refactored** - This is a code that has been refactored.
+        * **Refactored** - Code that has been refactored.
-* Use hashtags in commit messages if helpful.
-These can easily be searched for later.
+    * Use hashtags (easier to search for later).
+* Use the following format for the body of the commit message:
+    * Use a space between the first line of the commit message and the body.
+    * Use a bullet for each detail of the commit body.
+    * Include links to dependent projects, stories, etc. if available (usually the first bullet point).
 * Use the --message option for short one-line commit messages sparingly.
-Better to use a short one-line commit message but also provide bullet points, within the commit message body, which detail and support the one-line commit message.
+Better to provide bullet points, within the commit message body, which details and supports the one-line commit message.
-* Include links (via the commit message body, usually) to dependent projects, etc. if useful.
+* Each commit should answer the following:
+    * What? -- What is the body of work being committed.
+    * Why? -- Why is the body of work necessary?
+    * How? -- How does the body of work solve the why.

 ## Tags